 Project file organization

-What is the root module?
+What is a CUE module?

-A module in CUE is any directory including a cue.mod
+A module in CUE is any directory including a cue.mod folder.
+It makes for the prefix/root of importable packages.
+For example, universe.dagger.io is a module which includes several packages.

 Anonymous module (default)

-When to use a module
+When to name a module

 The module path becomes the import path prefix for packages in the module.
 This might be the name of a domain you own or another name you control (such as your company name), even your email, followed optionally by a descriptive path (e.g., project name).
+The address doesn't have to exist, it's only used for namespacing.

-You import packages by prefixing the module name they're a part of, plus the path to them, relative to the cue.mod
+You import packages by prefixing the module name they're a part of, plus the path to them, relative to the cue.mod directory.

 root // <- this is a module because it includes a cue.mod dir